 | Midweek (Non-peak) | Wider start-time availability; easier parking and steadier routes improve predictability; fewer knock-on delays from earlier jobs. |

 Scenario A: Midweek move with flexible start.
 Visitor permits arranged on a permit-parking street allow a close stop.
-Low demand and clear routes reduce loading delays and keep the schedule steady.
+Lower demand and steadier routes reduce loading delays and keep the schedule stable.

 Scenario B: Saturday terrace-house move.
-Early slots fill; school-run traffic lingering from local events creates approach delays.
-Longer kerb-to-door carries on a narrow street extend loading and compress afternoon windows.
+Early slots fill fast, and local traffic keeps the approach less predictable.
+Longer kerb-to-door carries on a narrow street extend loading and tighten later windows.

 Practical answers on when demand peaks in Cardiff and how timing affects start-time certainty, access and route planning.